 Nanshan Cultural Resort

-While I was there for the day I went to visit the Nanshan Cultural Resort.
-It was like a Buddhist theme park without the roller-coasters!
+While I was there for the day I went to visit the Nanshan Cultural Resort, it was like a Buddhist theme park without the roller-coasters!
 It was fascinating to see and we were the only western people there.

-It has the 4th tallest statue in the world the ‘Guanyin Statue of Hainan’ which is 354 feet tall (108 meters) which is taller than the Statue of Liberty.
+The resort has the 4th tallest statue in the world the ‘Guanyin Statue of Hainan’ which is 354 feet tall (108 meters) which is taller than the Statue of Liberty.

 It is a monument to the Buddhist goddess of mercy and it is three statues in one.
 One that faces inwards towards the city of Sanya and the other two looking outwards towards the South China Sea.